psatler/meetapp-backend/README.md

 <!-- ## Acknowledgements

 Using docker to isolate the services used by the backend application.
 So, a container for Nodejs, another for Redis and another one for PostgresQL.

+to perform a dump from Postgres container named 'database': `sudo docker exec -it database pg_dumpall -c -U postgres > dump_`date +%d-%m-%Y"_"%H_%M\_%S`.sql`

+to restore the database: `cat your_dump.sql | docker exec -i your-db-container psql -U postgres`

 To fix files according to ESLint: `yarn eslint --fix src --ext .js`

 # -->

 ## License